Selection and use of work practices.

 (II) The employer ensures that the employee is aware that the lock or tag has been removed before he or she resumes work at that workplace.

-(D) There shall be a visual determination that all employees are clear of the circuits and equipment.
+(D) You must provide a visual determination that all employees are clear of the circuits and equipment.